 Texas Madrone Plant Info

 Branches are strong, growing to withstand the strong winds and resist drooping and breakage.
-The attractive white to pink fragrant blossoms grow in clusters as long as 3 inches (7.6 cm.).
+The attractive, white to pink fragrant blossoms grow in clusters as long as 3 inches (7.5 cm.).

 How to Grow Texas Madrone

-Locate the Texas madrone tree in a sunny or part sun spot.
-If using for a shade tree, calculate the potential height and plant accordingly – it is said to grow 12 to 36 inches (30-91 cm.) per year and the trees may live up to 150 years.
+Locate the Texas madrone tree in a sunny or partially sunny spot.
+If using for a shade tree, calculate the potential height and plant accordingly – it is said to grow 12 to 36 inches (30.5-91.5 cm.) per year and the trees may live up to 150 years.